Throne and Liberty Logo

 Hamel the White-Horned and the Wolf King Iskale (5) According to the little girl, not only did Henry bravely fell the wolves with his sword, but he even escorted all the children to the village before going back to the Abbey to kill Iskale once and for all.
 In the end, the wolves' assault stopped at the Abbey.
 After losing their leader, the wolves scattered back to the plains.
 The same land that was once called the Plains of Hamel became known as the Blackhowl Plains again.
 After losing their leader, the deer became ordinary deer once more.
 Only now, when it was time for a deer to die, they would go to the boulder where Hamel's corpse was found and wait for death to come to them.
 Some people believed this meant Hamel's soul was still watching over the deer.
 "That's why we still do something every year in remembrance of Henry."

-"And that's why I'm going to get the token from the Wolf Hunting Contest this year!"
+"And that's why I'm going to get the Keepsake from the Wolf Hunting Contest this year!"
 This was definitely something she couldn't request from someone who was too weak.
 But I had a feeling this little girl would manage to find another hero to make her wish come true.
 I'm glad that the snacks I offered her gave me a chance to record such a heartwarming story about the Wolf Hunting Contest held in the Blackhowl Plains of Laslan.
 I sincerely hope that little girl will be able to honor her fallen hero, this year.